AbeerIbrahimF/T1000-Final-Project/README.md

 # Connect

-Connect is a social media app, and its primary purpose is to connect people and allow people to share their thoughts.
+Connect is a social media app, and its primary purpose is to connect people and allow them to share their thoughts.
 This app is developed as the final project for [Tuwaiq 1000 online Swift bootcamp](https://satr.codes/courses/KiQGXOXbXw/view) using  [DummyAPI](https://dummyapi.io)